mpentler/k0rx-interface-pcb/README.md

 There are more complex interfaces available to make or buy but I loved the simplicity of David's design.
 A small enclosure could be made for the box, and I've included an example of this in FreeCAD format also.

-I had to change some resistors in my implementation as David mentions, and I totally missed out the potentiometer, opting for a single 2k2 resistor.
+I had to change some resistors in my implementation as David mentions, and I totally missed out the potentiometer, opting for a single 2k2 resistor (edit 2023: my output is way hot - clearly needs the resistor value increasing).
 I also added a hard switch for toggling Tx/Rx as well as the optocoupler.
 I am only using a single audio channel as David does, so you can either leave the other one hanging or send to ground I guess.
 The 82k resistor may need some adjustment, see what level works for you (breadboard it and test, perhaps).

 An improvement you may want to add is a proper connector for the radio cable rather than cutting the end off a cable and soldering it directly.
 Especially if mounting it in a box.